← Back to Blog

 Mixed Production (Carbon + Stainless)

-Recommendation: AlCrN Handles both materials well.
-Higher upfront cost is justified by versatility.
+A commonly recommended choice: AlCrN Handles both materials well.
+The higher coating cost is often offset by tooling versatility.

 Coating on Carbide vs HSS Dies